My First Time in Florence: What I Loved, Regretted, and Would Do Differently

 Apparently, they are working on a rooftop bar for the top of this restaurant.
 That will be incredible!

 Look at the weird plants on each table (picture below right)!
 If you can’t tell from the photo, the tips are brightly colored and fuzzy.
 Other tables had purple or yellow ones.
 Turns out it’s a Sansevieria Velvet Touchz.
-Strangly, I can’t find out much about them on the internet.
+Strangely, I can’t find out much about them on the internet.
 Anybody know what the deal is with these?
 Are they dyed to have the various colors?

 Menchetti